adventuregamestudio/ags/Android/README.md

 The Android app consists of three parts, each with different requirements:

--   Java app: needs the Android SDK for Windows, Linux or Mac
+-   Java app: needs the Android SDK for Windows, Linux or Mac.
+Requires built native engine library.
--   Native engine library: needs the Android NDK for Windows, Linux or Mac
+-   Native engine library: needs the Android NDK for Windows, Linux or Mac.
+Requires built native 3rd party libraries.
--   Native 3rd party libraries: needs the Android NDK for Linux
+-   Native 3rd party libraries: needs the Android NDK for Linux.

+For example, if you have prebuilt native engine library, you may follow instructions for "Java app" straight away.
-To only build the app, first follow the "Native engine library" and then the "Java app" instructions below.
+If you are building from scratch, then first follow "Native 3rd party libraries", then "Native engine library", and "Java app" only then.

+## Native 3rd party libraries

+These are backend and utility libraries necessary for the AGS engine.
+Building them currently is only possible on Linux.

+Before building you need to have Android NDK installed with prepared standalone toolchains for all Android platforms.
+See https://developer.android.com/ndk/guides/standalone_toolchain.html for instructions on creating the standalone toolchains.

+Make sure your Linux system has 'curl' utility installed, it is required for the download script.

+Set NDK_HOME variable, pointing to the location of Android NDK at your system.
+Change to the <SOURCE>/Android/buildlibs directory and run, e.g. assuming the ndk is installed in '/opt/android-ndk-r16b':

+    $ export NDK_HOME=/opt/android-ndk-r16b
+    $ cd <SOURCE>/Android/buildlibs
+    $ ./buildall.sh

+This will download, patch, build and properly install the required libraries.

+Library sources must be available in <SOURCE>/libsrc.
+Compiled libraries will be put to <SOURCE>/Android/nativelibs.

+## Native engine library

+This is the main AGS engine code.
+Before building it you must have native 3rd party libraries ready.

+**IMPORTANT:** Android port integrates number of plugins as a part of the engine.
+Some of the plugin sources may be included as submodules, so make sure to initialize submodules before compiling it, e.g. from the root <SOURCE> directory:

+    $ git submodule update --init --recursive

+It must be compiled using the Android NDK.
+This can simply be done by running ndk-build within the <SOURCE>Android/library directory.

+e.g. (assuming the ndk is installed in /opt)

+    $ export PATH=$PATH:/opt/android-ndk-r16b
+    $ cd <SOURCE>/Android/library
+    $ ndk-build

+The native code is built for all current Android architecture, that is armv6, armv7-a, x86 and mips.

 ## Java app